 If you want to give your child a financial head start, FreeKick lets you do it without tedious ongoing actions.
 All you have to do is:

-FreeKick understands that parents are tired of monthly subscriptions, so you can get a free plan with a one-time deposit or choose between two plans with smaller deposits and affordable annual fees:
+FreeKick understands that parents are tired of monthly subscriptions, so you can get a free plan with a one-time deposit or choose another plan with no deposit and an affordable annual fee:

 If your child is a legal adult, FreeKick will automatically start building their credit profile and report all credit activity to the three major credit bureaus for the next 12 months.
 For children under 18 (minors), FreeKick builds credit while they are minors and then reports it when they become adults and activate credit reporting.